bdeLong/liri-node-app/README.md

 * The song's name
 * A preview link of the song from Spotify

-The API will return all results associated with the provided song name
+The API will return all results associated with the provided song name.

 ![LIRI Spotify User choice results](Screenshots/spotify_choice_results.png)